What is AOI?

 Denotes the visible range captured by the camera during the inspection process.

-Advantages of AOI
+Benefits of AOI in Manufacturing

 AOI provides more precise and consistent defect judgment compared to human visual inspection or manual inspection using optical instruments.